-Before using Aldara cream, tell your doctor if you are allergic to Aldara or to any other drug, you are pregnant or plan to become pregnant or are breast feeding a baby during treatment, you have graft-versus-host disease or if you have recently received a bone marrow transplant or cord blood transplant.
+Before using Aldara cream, tell your doctor if you are allergic to Aldara or to any other drug, you are pregnant or plan to become pregnant or are breast-feeding a baby during treatment, you have graft-versus-host disease or if you have recently received a bone marrow transplant or cord blood transplant.
 Tell your doctor about all your prescription and over-the-counter medications, vitamins, minerals and herbal products that you use.

 How to use Aldara:

 Before applying Aldara, wash your hands and affected skin area.
-Allow the skin to dry for at least 10 minutes before applying the medicine.
-Always wash your hands after applying the medicine.
-If the affected area is wounded, broken, or burned, wait until the skin have healed before using Aldara.
+Allow the skin to dry for at least 10 minutes before applying for the medicine.
+Always wash your hands after applying for the medicine.
+If the affected area is wounded, broken, or burned, wait until the skin has healed before using Aldara.
 Aldara does not protect you against sexually transmitted diseases (for example chlamydia, gonorrhea, herpes, HIV, syphilis, and trichomoniasis.
 Avoid sexual activity when the medicine is on your skin, especially if you are treating the genital or rectal area.
 Aldara cream will weaken the rubber that condoms and diaphragms are made from.

 If a dose is missed, wait until the next time before you are getting ready for bed to use the medication.
 Do not double up on doses to make up for the missed dose.